Vera Caspary: Bedelia

 Late in 1944, tired of the long separation from her love, Caspary devised a method to reunite with Igee.
-The war had made civilian travel generally difficult and going to Europe nearly impossible.
-However, Caspary cabled Igee that he could have the film rights to Bedelia for a British production, if she could be brought over to write the screenplay, thus putting into motion a plan involving two British ministries, J. Arthur Rank, the State Department, Good Housekeeping, the Stork Club and the White House, which brought her to England.
+The war had made civilian travel difficult and going to Europe nearly impossible.
+However, Caspary cabled Igee that he could have the film rights to Bedelia for a British production if she could be brought over to write the screenplay, thus putting into motion a plan involving two British ministries, J. Arthur Rank, the State Department, Good Housekeeping, the Stork Club and the White House, which brought her to England.
 Good Housekeeping was running it as a serial, and Houghton Mifflin was publishing it in the spring.
 J. Arthur Rank could only pay a fraction of what a Hollywood studio could pay for the rights, but Caspary didn't want the money; she wanted Igee.

 Herbert Mayes, editor at Good Housekeeping had conceived the idea of Murder at the Stork Club, and he chose Caspary to write the story.
 Thus during the nine weeks she was in New York waiting for her passport, Good Housekeeping paid all her expenses and all her Stork Club dinners were free.
 Unfortunately one night she was seated next to Otto Preminger, and they proceeded to start a fiery argument regarding the script for Laura and the resultant film.
 Caspary and Igee pestered every official they knew and didn't know on both sides of the Atlantic, trying to grease the wheels of bureaucracy.
 As part of the deal with the British Ministry of Information she agreed to write articles about wartime England for American newspapers and magazines.
 Finally on January 12, 1945, Vera Caspary disappeared from New York only to reappear on a dock in England, just in time to see the British stage production of Laura open at the Q Theatre in London on January 30, with Sonia Dresdel as Laura.
 "I should have never committed that murder", Caspary complained.

-The English Harper's Bazaar also wanted Murder at the Stork Club, and its editor Ben McPeake, like Mayes in New York continually checked on the story's progress.
-Unfortunately, there were too many distractions for her to write in London, but luckily she had the loan of W. R. Hearst's castle in Wales, St Donat's.
-All but empty and abandoned during the war, it provided much needed seclusion for her to write the story.
+The English Harper's Bazaar also wanted Murder at the Stork Club, and its editor Ben McPeake, like Mayes in New York, continually checked on the story's progress.
+There were too many distractions in London for Caspary to write, but fortunately she had the loan of W. R. Hearst's castle in Wales, St Donat's.
+All but empty and abandoned during the war, it provided much-needed seclusion for her to write the story.

 She returned to London and Igee, where they enjoyed the few months they had left, but when the war ended and the screenplay was finished, the Ministry of Information sent her packing back to Hollywood for another separation without a foreseeable end.
 Igee had to stay and finish the picture.